A SHORT HISTORY OF TUNISIA

 Habib Bourguiba became the first president.
 In 1975 he was made president for life but in 1987 he was removed from power and was replaced by Zine al-Abidine Ben Ali.

 Meanwhile oil was discovered in Tunisia in 1964 while in international affairs Tunisia adopted a non-aligned stance.

-Today the Tunisian economy is growing rapidly and poverty is declining.
-Tunisian industries, especially tourism are booming.
-Today the population of Tunisia is 10.7 million.
+Today the Tunisian economy is growing and poverty is declining.
+Tourism is an important industry.
+Today the population of Tunisia is 11 million.